abstractfactory/rfc/spec10.md

 `x`/`z` --> `location`/`meta-data`

-Where `x`/`y` is data as seen via Windows Explorer and `x`/`z` as seen via About.
+Where `x`/`y` is data as seen via e.g. Windows Explorer and `x`/`z` as seen via e.g. About.

-A file-system is a hierarchical and proven system proven in a vast array of scenarios; it is the purpose of this spec to tap into that resource and to further extend it.
+This third-dimension - or `tertiary` data - then extends upon the concept of a file-system in such a way that makes it possible to store, not only information in an explicit location within a hierarchy of information, but also information *about* this information, at any level, containing any number of additional levels.

 # Architecture